-In general, successful applicants will have completed the following courses (or their equivalents) that are approved for pre-dental or health science majors at their institution(s):+
+Applicants must complete the following courses (or their equivalents) that have been approved for pre-dental or health science majors at their institution(s):

-- Four semester courses in Biological Sciences* (with laboratories, if offered)
+- Six courses or equivalent in Biological Sciences* (with laboratories, if offered)

-- Two semester courses in Inorganic Chemistry with laboratories
+- Two courses or equivalent in Inorganic Chemistry with laboratories

-- Two semester courses in Organic Chemistry (with laboratories, if offered)
+- Two courses or equivalent in Organic Chemistry (with laboratories, if offered)

-- Two semester courses in Physics (with laboratories, if offered)
+- Two courses or equivalent in Physics (with laboratories, if offered)

-- Two semester courses designed to develop skills essential for effective communication with health care professionals, patients, staff and others involved with the practice of dentistry.
+- Two courses or equivalent designed to develop skills essential for effective communication with health care professionals, patients, staff and others involved with the practice of dentistry.
 There are many ways students can fulfill the communications prerequisite including, but not limited to, the following**: